manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-06-bayesian_nonparameterics.md

 Notice that we can rewrite the posterior as following
 $$ G|\theta_1, \dots,\theta_n \sim DP\left(\alpha + N, \frac{\alpha}{\alpha + N} G_0 + \frac{N}{\alpha + N} \frac{\sum_{i=1}^N \delta_{\theta_i}}{n}\right)$$
 Thus the posterior is a weighted combination the the base distribution $G_0$ and hte emperical distribution.
 The weight associated with the base distribution is proportional to $\alpha$, while the empirical distribution has weight proportional to the number of observations $N$.
 Thus we can interpret $\alpha$ as the mass associated with the prior, taking $\alpha \rightarrow 0$ will render the prior non-informative in the sense that the predictive distribution is just given by the empirical distribution.

+You can play with the posterior distribution in the below animation.
+You can add observations by just taping into the the figure (a red dot will appear!).
+In this moment you conditiont our previous prior on this particular observation.
+You can look at multiple samples for different alpha and verify the above intuition we build!

+{% include dp_mixture_posterior.html %}

 ## The predictive distribution and the Chinese restaurant process